-When you think of Piedmont, its world-class reds — Barolo and Barbaresco — naturally come to mind.
+When you think of Piedmont (Piemonte in Italian), its world-class reds — Barolo and Barbaresco — naturally come to mind.
 But Piedmont has got some lesser-known whites that are worth giving a swirl.
 Here are some great white options from Piedmont.

 The rare nascetta, potentially related to favorita/vermentino/pigato, is indigenous to Piedmont’s Langhe and was only recently saved from extinction.
 Early to mid ripening, the grape delivers full-bodied, often unctuous wines with flavors of wildflower, white peach, herb, honey, sage, salt and mineral.
 Despite their rich characters, these aromatic wines possess sufficient structuring acidity to maintain balance, making them pair well with richer seafood dishes.
 Look for varietally-labelled wines in the Langhe DOC.

 The rare timorasso is planted chiefly in Piedmont’s Colli Tortonesi and Monferrato DOCs.
 Brought back from near extinction by winemaker Walter Massa, the grape is making a comeback among wine aficionados (although perhaps only 20 hectares are under vine).
 The thick-skinned, early- to mid-ripening grape yields massive wines with a distinctive creaminess.
 Flavors include candied fruit, toasted hazelnut, honey, spice, bitter mountain herb and mineral.
 Timorasso’s rich, full-bodied character allows it to pair with dishes that most other whites simply cannot, such as poultry, pork, veal, smoked meats and sausages.
 It is worth seeking out for lovers of powerful whites that are looking for a new favorite.